stevenjlho/leetcode/solutions/236. Lowest Common Ancestor of a Binary Tree/README.md

 ## Intuition

-The Lowest Common Ancestor (LCA) of two nodes `p` and `q` in a binary tree is the deepest node that has both `p` and `q` as descendants (where we allow a node to be a descendant of itself).
-We use a recursive traversal to find the LCA, returning early when either node is found and converging when both nodes have been found in different branches.
+The LCA is defined as the lowest node in the tree that has both `p` and `q` as descendants.
+This problem can be solved by recursively traversing the tree and checking if either of the nodes `p` or `q` is present in a subtree.

 ## Approach

-1. Return the current node if it is `null`, indicating it reached end of a branch.
-Or if it is either `p` or `q`, indicating we've found one of the target nodes.
+1. If the `root` is `null` or matches either `p` or `q`, return `root`.
+This means we've either reached the end of a branch or found one of the nodes we're looking for.
 2. Recursively search for `p` and `q` starting from the left and right children of the current node.
-3. If both sides return a node, which means `p` and `q` are found in different branches, then the current node is the LCA.
+3. If both `left` and `right` recursive calls return a non-null value, it means both `p` and `q` were found in different subtrees of `root`.
+Hence, `root` is the LCA.
-4. If only one recursive call returns a non-null node, that node is the LCA.
-If both calls return null, propagate the null upward, indicating the absence of both `p` and `q` in this part of the tree.
+4. If only one of the recursive calls returns a non-null value, then this is the LCA.
+If both are null, `p` and `q` are not found in the current subtree.

 ## Complexity